Blog

 Exogi is designed with GDPR and UK DPA 2018 compliance built in:

-• Encryption at rest and in transit
+• Encryption in transit (TLS) and bcrypt password hashing

 • Role-based access control — users only see data they’re authorised to access